 The basic analysis follows that presented in recent observational studies of the vertically sheared TC (Reasor et al. 2009; Reasor and Eastin 2012; Reasor et al. 2013; Rogers et al. 2013; Zhang et al. 2013).
 The analysis includes: low-wavenumber kinematic structure of the core region above the boundary layer, vortex tilt, and local VWS derived from airborne Doppler radar observations; low-wavenumber kinematic structure of the boundary layer derived from SFMR and dropsonde measurements; low-wavenumber thermodynamic structure within and above the boundary layer derived from dropsondes and flight-level measurements; and convective burst statistics derived from Doppler radar observations.
-New elements of the analysis will include: 3D kinematic structure out to 4xRMW using radar observations; low-wavenumber kinematic, thermodynamic, and moisture structures out to 2 deg using G-IV radar and dropsonde observations; high-azimuthal, vertical, and temporal resolution azimuth-height cross sections of moisture and thermodynamic variables at 2xRMW and below flight level; high-azimuthal, vertical, and temporal resolution azimuth-height cross sections of kinematic variables (using Doppler profiles) at 2xRMW throughout the troposphere.
+New elements of the analysis will include: 3D kinematic structure out to at least 4-5xRMW using radar observations; low-wavenumber kinematic, thermodynamic, and moisture structures out to 150 nmi using G-IV radar and dropsonde observations; high azimuthal and radial representation of the inflow structure downwind of the mesoscale-organized convection radially outside the eyewall.

 The above unprecedented dataset will be collected in the context of a TC encountering a large increase in VWS.
-We first document the basic kinematic evolution of the TC on both short (\sim 1 h) and long (\sim 12 h) timescales.
+We first document the basic kinematic evolution of the TC on both short (~1 h) and long (~12 h) timescales.
 For the optimal set of missions, the initial "pre-shear" vortex structure will be approximately axisymmetric and the vortex tilt should be a negligible fraction of the RMW.
 The core-region moisture envelope should also be approximately axisymmetric.
 The analysis may reveal horizontal inhomogeneities in θ_e at large distance from the core.
-Diagnostic analyses include: vertical tilt, local shear, azimuth-height θ_e at 2xRMW, Doppler profile vertical velocity at 2xRMW, 3D Doppler-derived vertical velocity and reflectivity, storm-relative streamline analyses out to 2 deg, and 3D θ_e analyses below P-3 flight level within 4xRMW and below G-IV flight level between 1 and 2 deg.
-We also hope to compute downward θ_e fluxes, as in Riemer et al. (2010).
+Diagnostic analyses include: vertical tilt, local shear, 3D Doppler-derived vertical velocity and reflectivity, storm-relative streamline analyses out to 150 nmi, and 3D θ_e analyses below P-3 flight level within 4-5xRMW and below G-IV flight level between 60 and 150 nmi.
 These same diagnostics will also be computed at later stages of the sheared TC evolution.

-Using the "threshold shear" mission data we document the development of tilt asymmetry out to 4xRMW, the distortion of the moist envelope, and the evolution of the near-core, storm-relative flow topology.
+Using the "threshold shear" mission data we document the development of tilt asymmetry out to 4-5xRMW, the distortion of the moist envelope, and the evolution of the near-core, storm-relative flow topology.
 Also at this stage, we document the development of convective asymmetry within and radially outside the eyewall, examine the shear-relative convective statistics (e.g., as in Eastin et al. 2005), and analyze changes in the boundary layer θ_e structure in relation to changes in convective organization outside the eyewall.
 At the "large tilt" stage, we anticipate asymmetric coverage of radar reflectors about the storm center.
 Where reflectors are, the analysis proceeds as above.
-Diagnostics relying on azimuthal coverage of the winds (e.g., the azimuthal-mean winds, tilt, and local shear) may be restricted to limited radial bands.
+Diagnostics relying on azimuthal coverage of the winds (e.g., the azimuthalmean winds, tilt, and local shear) may be restricted to limited radial bands.
 If available, we will explore the benefits of Doppler Wind Lidar measurements in the echo-free regions of the storm.
 The objective at this stage is to examine whether the tilt asymmetry organizes convection on the vortex scale, how and where low θ_e air is transported into the near-core region, whether low θ_e air is transported into the boundary layer outside the eyewall, the modification of θ_e as parcels move inward towards the eyewall (if they do; see Zhang et al. (2013) and Riemer et al. (2013) for examples where the storm-relative core-region flow within the boundary layer of a sheared storm is radially outward), and changes in azimuthal-mean θ_e within the eyewall region and its relation to intensity change.